Universal properties of single particle excitations across the many-body localization transition: I. Introduction

-Real-space renormalization group studies predicted a critical point at the transition from the delocalized phase to the MBL phase with the correlation length $\xi$ having a power-law divergence $\xi \sim |W-W_c|^{-\nu}$ at the transition point $W_c$ with the critical exponent $\nu \sim 3$~\cite{RG_Ehud,RG_Potter,RG_zhang,RG_Dumit,RG_Yao} which satisfies the Chayes-Chayes-Fisher-Spencer(CCFS) bound $\nu \ge 2/d$ where $d$ is the physical dimension of the system~\cite{CCFS,Laumann}.
-It was established by Harris~\cite{Harris} that if $\nu \ge 2/d$ for a clean system undergoing a continuous transition then disorder is irrelevant in the renormalisation group sense.
-A more general argument by CCFS concludes that $\nu \ge 2/d$ holds true for all systems with quenched random disorder that undergo a continuous transition including the localization transition, irrespective of whether there is an analogous transition in the clean system~\cite{CCFS,Laumann}.
-In fact, the finite size scaling of the Anderson localization transition for the non-interacting model in higher dimensions ($d \ge 3$) has been shown to satisfy this bound for the critical exponent~\cite{Boris,Kramer,Slevin,Biroli,Huse_AM}.
-In the analysis of the MBL transition one issue of concern has been that barring a few exceptions~\cite{RIM}, most of the numerical studies which investigated finite size scaling of quantities like entanglement entropy and level spacing ratio found the critical exponent $\nu \sim 1$ violating the CCFS bound~\cite{Bardarson,Luitz,khemani,Piotr}.
+The MBL transition is an atypical transition which does not necessarily follow the standard paradigm used to classify phase transitions.
+It is not easy to identify the local order parameters that can characterize the delocalization to MBL transition.
+This makes it crucial to search for criteria that can provide hints towards the nature of the MBL transition.
+One such criterion is given by Chayes-Chayes-Fisher-Spencer(CCFS) bound on the critical exponent $\nu$ with which the correlation length $\xi$ diverges at the transition point~\cite{CCFS}.
+According to the CCFS criterion, for all systems with quenched random disorder that undergo a continuous transition including Anderson localization transition, $\nu \ge 2/d$, where $d$ is the physical dimension for the system, irrespective of whether there is an analogous transition in the clean system~\cite{CCFS,footnote}.
+In fact, the finite size scaling of the Anderson localization transition for the non-interacting model ($d \ge 3$) has been shown to satisfy the CCFS bound for the critical exponent~\cite{Boris,Kramer,Slevin,Biroli,Huse_AM} and one would expect it to hold true even for the MBL transition.